Antimafia Pool

+Giovanni Falcone and Paolo Borsellino in March 1992.
+This image of the two assassinated judges, seen on posters and articles after their deaths, has since become an icon in the struggle against the Mafia.

-The Antimafia Pool was a group of investigating magistrates at the Prosecuting Office of Palermo, Sicily, who closely worked together sharing information and developing new investigative and prosecutorial strategies against the Sicilian Mafia.
+The Antimafia Pool was a group of examining magistrates at the Prosecuting Office of Palermo, Sicily, who closely worked together sharing information and developing new investigative and prosecutorial strategies against the Sicilian Mafia.
 An informal pool was created by Judge Rocco Chinnici in the early 1980s following the example of anti-terrorism judges in Northern Italy in the 1970s.

-Most importantly, they assumed collective responsibility for carrying Mafia prosecutions forward: all the members of the pool signed prosecutorial orders to avoid exposing any one of them to particular risk, such as the one that had cost Judge Gaetano Costa his life.
-Costa had signed the indictments of 55 against the Mafia heroin-trafficking network of the Spatola-Inzerillo-Gambino clan, after virtually all of the other prosecutors in his office had declined to do so – a fact that leaked out of the office and eventually cost him his life.
-He was murdered on 6 August 1980, on the orders of Salvatore Inzerillo.
+Above all, they took on collective responsibility for pressing forward with Mafia prosecutions: every member of the pool co-signed prosecutorial orders so that no single magistrate would bear the particular danger that had proved fatal to Judge Gaetano Costa.
+Costa had put his signature to the indictments of 55 defendants from the heroin-trafficking network of the Spatola-Inzerillo-Gambino clan after nearly all his fellow prosecutors had refused to sign.
+News of this isolation leaked out of his office, and it ultimately led to his murder.
+He was killed on 6 August 1980, on the orders of Mafia boss Salvatore Inzerillo.